 Research Interests

 We develop and apply computational genomics approaches to study molecular mechanisms and evolution of signal transduction.
-Our main focus is on prokaryotes, but we also study human genes that are implicated in diseases ranging from Mendelian disorders to cancer.
+Our main focus is on prokaryotes, but we also study human genes that are implicated in diseases.
 Our credo is simple: Nature has already performed millions of genetic experiments; all we need to do is to carefully analyze the results.
 Most of our studies generate novel testable hypotheses that are often taken into experiment by our collaborators in "wet" laboratories.

-Xing J, Gumerov VM, Zhulin IB.
+Xing J, Gumerov VM, Zhulin IB*.
 2023.
 Origin and functional diversification of PAS domain, a ubiquitous intracellular sensor.
-Sci.
-Adv.
-9: eadi4517.
+Science Advances 9: eadi4517.

 Google Scholar